About Our District

 The district enjoys the lowest true value tax rate in Nassau County, yet our per-pupil expenditure is one of the highest in the county.
 The favorable tax base is balanced with the need to be fiscally responsible to all segments of the community.

-Oyster Bay-East Norwich Schools are characterized by the close contact between a distinguished faculty and their students.
+Oyster Bay-East Norwich Schools are characterized by strong relationships between a distinguished faculty and their students.
 This interaction extends from the classroom to interscholastic athletics and co-curricular activities.

 The schools enjoy a reputation for excellent academic programs and student accomplishments.
 Much of this recognition is directly linked to the caliber of its teachers.
 The experienced, professional staff have completed, or are in the process of completing graduate-level studies.
 They are actively engaged in professional activities, playing an important role in county and state organizations.

-The OBEN District Administration consists of: Superintendent of Schools, two Assistant Superintendents, Director of Special Services, building principals, assistant principals (at Oyster Bay High School), and Program Supervisors.
-The Supervisors' areas of responsibility include: English Language Arts, Fine & Performing Arts, Health, Physical Education & Athletics; Math, Science & Technology; Social Studies and World Languages & English as a New Language.
+The OBEN District Administration consists of the Superintendent of Schools, two Assistant Superintendents, the Director of Special Services, building principals, assistant principals (at Oyster Bay High School), and Program Supervisors.
+The Supervisors' areas of responsibility include English Language Arts, Fine & Performing Arts, Health, Physical Education & Athletics; Math, Science & Technology; Social Studies and World Languages & English as a New Language.

 A Broad Range Curriculum Offering an Outstanding Academic Program

 The district's commitment to excellence in education is supported by its strong instructional program and guided by the New York State Learning Standards.
 A comprehensive curriculum embraces all levels of ability in the student population.
-Emphasis on small class size and individual instruction enables teachers to recognize students' strength and weaknesses, capitalize on their learning styles and identify each child's gifts and talents.
+Emphasis on small class size and individual instruction enables teachers to recognize students' strengths and weaknesses, capitalize on their learning styles, and identify each child's gifts and talents.